alchemicode/jServ/README.md

 }
 ```

-Some of the requests requre a single value to be passed in to the request body in the form of an `AttributeContainer` object, as this is the only way to maintain flexible typing within the database.
+Some of the requests require a single value to be passed in to the request body in the form of an `AttributeContainer` object, as this is the only way to maintain flexible typing within the database.
 The `AttributeContainer` class acts as a model within the program to translate that data seamlessly to the `Collection` and `DataObject` classes.

 <br>